Ali Imran: Start of crime fighting career

-In Bhayanak Aadmi (Imran Series no. 4), Imran dealt with a mysterious smuggler of Shadab Nagar in his own style, which was dismissed by Mr. Rahman as a "non-detective, scoundrelly approach".
+In Bhayanak Aadmi (Imran Series no. 4), Imran dealt with a mysterious smuggler of Shadab Nagar in his own style, which was dismissed by Rahman as a "non-detective, scoundrelly approach".
 Imran had also brought with him an Anglo-Burmese girl, Roshi, from Shadab Nagar.
-This annoyed Mr. Rahman so much that he forced Imran to resign and ordered him to leave the house.
+This annoyed Rahman so much that he forced Imran to resign and ordered him to leave the house.

 Imran moved into a flat (which was previously illegally confiscated by Captain Fayyaz), and together with Roshi, opened a private detective agency, disguised as a "Divorce Bureau", since the law didn't allow any private detectives.

 Secret Service

-Sir Sultan, who was a secretary in Ministry of Foreign Affairs, and a friend of Mr. Rahman, used to highly acknowledge Imran's abilities, and once requested for his aid in getting rid of a blackmailer.
+Sir Sultan, who was a secretary in the Ministry of Foreign Affairs, and a friend of Rahman, used to highly acknowledge Imran's abilities, and once requested his assistance in getting rid of a blackmailer.
 After Imran successfully helped him out, he offered to Imran the position of chief officer (X-2) in the ministry's secret service, which Imran accepted.

 Imran's role as X-2 is in complete contrast to his apparent personality.
 As Ali Imran, he acts as an opportunist, becoming either a police informer or a blackmailer according to the situation's needs.
 He also works as an informant and a mere "outside agent" for the Secret Service, and is almost always made fun of by other Secret Service members.
 However, as X-2, he is feared by the same Secret Service members, who do not know the identity of their chief officer, and have only heard his voice over the telephone or a transmitting device.
 The voice of X-2 is different from the voice of Ali Imran.
 The members of Secret Service follow X-2's orders almost religiously, scared of any punishment that he may give if they disobey him.
-Only three other people know Imran's position as X-2, and those include Sir Sultan, Roshi, and Tahir/Black Zero (a Secret Service member whose duty was to pose as X-2 in Imran's absence).
+The only three other people who know Imran's identity as X-2 are Sir Sultan, Roshi, and Tahir/Black Zero (a Secret Service member whose duty was to pose as X-2 in Imran's absence).

 Imran's adventures as X-2 included (among others) the thwarting of many espionage attempts, discovering of spies within national institutions, stopping a civil war conspiracy, and encounters with Zeroland (an international, mysterious, and highly resourceful "nation" of criminals).
 He was considered a "specialist" of Zeroland, having obtained high knowledge of its hierarchy, operations, and scientific advancements.
 Imran also had to deal with double crossing foreign agents, who conspired to reveal the identity of X-2.

 As X-2, Imran reports directly to Sir Sultan, or to the Head of the State.